cemelo/aurora-channel/README.md

 # Aurora-Channel

-An asynchronous, journaled and unbounded MPMC channel for writing persistent messaging applications.
+A lock-free, journaled and unbounded MPMC broadcast channel for writing persistent messaging applications.

 *NOTE*: this is experimental software, not suitable for usage in production systems.